 Connecting documents, data, and voices

-We have extensive experience is designing research plans, both large and small.
-Our team has conducted archival research at dozens of archives across Canada and specializes in handling Access to Information requests.
-Our research team is highly skilled in efficiently analyzing thousands of historical documents, expertly managing customized databases, and producing in-depth reports that seamlessly integrate archival images, tailored maps, and other key sources.
-Historical narratives must include community knowledge and perspectives to be accurate, so our work incorporates oral history and community engagement.
+We have extensive experience designing research plans of all sizes.
+Our team has conducted archival research at dozens of institutions across Canada and specializes in Access to Information requests.
+We efficiently analyze thousands of historical documents, manage customized databases, and produce in-depth reports that integrate archival images, tailored maps, and other key sources.
+To ensure historical accuracy, we incorporate oral histories and community knowledge through meaningful engagement.

 Genealogical research for litigation